excellenteasy/grunt-pathfinder/README.md

 #### template
 Type: `String`

-The template file will be parsed using `grunt.template` and the found file paths will be passed as data.
+The template file is parsed using [`grunt.template.process`](https://github.com/gruntjs/grunt/wiki/grunt.template) and the found file paths will be passed as data.
 The `paths` array is available in your template file.

 #### output
 Type: `String`